Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 B.3 Controls on Investment Activity

-There are no additional controls on investment activity imposed by the Trustees through their agreements with the investment manager.
+There are no additional controls on investment activity imposed by the Trustees through their agreements with the investment managers.

 B.4 Self-Investment

 The Trustees do not hold any assets in employer related investments.
-The Trustees have prohibited their fund manager from holding any employer related investments.
+The Trustees have prohibited their investment managers from holding any employer related investments.

 Appendix C – Fee Structures